JB Pritzker: Infrastructure

 As justification for the multi-billion-dollar spending bill and the accompanying tax hikes, Pritzker said that Illinois had not had a major infrastructure plan for two decades and asserted that improved infrastructure would help drivers on repairs.

+By 2026, the Rebuild Illinois program had administered $25.6 billion in roadway investments, financing the improvement or expansion of 9,058 route-miles—and over 24,000 lane-miles—of highway and roads, more than 900 bridges, and 1,475 other safety improvements, from routine maintenance projects and minor resurfacings to extensive interstate and bridge reconstructions.

+In October 2025, Pritzker and the Illinois Department of Transportation announced a proposed six-year Highway & Multimodal Multi-Year Improvement Program, slated to begin in fiscal year 2026, involving the leveraging of $50.6 billion in public funds to invest $32.5 billion into more than 7,100 miles of state and local roads and 8.4 million square feet of bridge deck, $13.8 billion distributed across 90 transit projects, $2.9 billion for 29 freight and passenger rail projects, $1.2 billion for 244 aviation projects, and $200 million for ports and waterways, including 28 marine projects.
+The plan includes $388 million for the proposed Quad Cities Amtrak route between Chicago and Moline, Illinois and $400 million to replace the I-80 bridge that connects LeClaire, Iowa, and Rapids City, Illinois.

 In June 2019, Pritzker deployed 200 Illinois National Guardsmen to combat flooding across central and southern Illinois.
 The troops were tasked with sandbagging, protecting levees and keeping evacuation routes open.
 In August 2019, he officially requested a federal disaster declaration for 32 Illinois counties due to flooding since February 2019.
 The request came after the state's disaster assessment was concluded.